February 18, 2020

 Other options that will assist you in course management include the ability to curate the scheduling of courses.

-Depending on your needs, other evolving course management features to look out for are badging and certifications, and the ability to automatically send email notifications, including automatic triggers based on user activity.
+Depending on your needs, other evolving course management features to look out for are badging and certificates, and the ability to automatically send email notifications, including automatic triggers based on user activity.

 The next area to look at is how the learning management software helps you to distribute your courses so that learners can access them.
 Things to consider here would include Single-Sign-On (SSO) options and how the course can be accessed.
 For example, can it be accessed on-demand via the cloud or a dedicated app?